mattferris/http-routing/Readme.md

 ### Route Criteria

 Routes contain at least two pieces of information: a `uri`, and an `action`.
-The `uri` is the regular expression used to match the requested URI.
+The `uri` is the regular expression (without start and end delimiters) used to match the requested URI.
 The `action` is code that the dispatcher will hand the request off to.
 Optionally, you can also match based on request method and HTTP headers.

 Routes can be defined individually using `addRoute()`, or as a collection using `addRoutes()`.
 In each case, both `uri` and `action` must be specified.